SamarZiadat/charlotte-the-decorator/README.md

     -   Edge Version 107.0.1418.24
     -   Firefox Version 94.0.1
     -   Safari on macOS (Safari Version 15.6)
-    -

 ### Test Cases and Results

 -   The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click image to open):

 ![Test case and results table](https://github.com/SamarZiadat/charlotte-the-decorator/blob/main/documentation/supporting-images/testing.png?raw=true)

-### Further Testing
--   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 13 mini.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment